-While a Professional-Engineer is expected to be able to demonstrate his/her-competence in all of the areas-listed, the depth and extent will vary with the nature and requirements of his/her-experience. ¶
+While a Professional-Engineer is expected to be able to demonstrate his/her-competence inall of the areas-listed, the depth and extent will vary with the nature and requirements of his/her-experience. ¶

-Hence your are expected to demonstrate and egree of competence in each area at an levelwhich its consistent with your actual specific role/s.
-Your may have an higher level of competence in some areas than others, and possibly the levels may be quite limited in certainteas. ¶
+Hence you are expected to demonstrate a degree of competence in each area at a levelwhich is consistent with your actual specific role/s.
+You may have a higher level of ompetence in some areas than others, and possibly the levels may be quite limited in certainless if

-A ver, you need to demonstrate an understanding of, and familiarity with, the key aspond to retence in-all-areas as a-minimum-requirement while demonstrating higher-level of compositive in those areas which are critical to your role.
+A ver, you need to demonstrate an understanding of, and familiarity with, the key aspond to be etence-in-all-areas-as-a-minimum-requirement while-demonstrating-higher-level of competitive in those areas which are critical to your role.
 Overall, you need to depress an appropriate palance of competencies.

-What-constitute-eviden. "r-competencies?¶
+What-constitute-eviden "r-competencies?"

-Evidence: that: need: to: be: demonstrated are marranves: of: your work: experiences: and proficiencies which has contributed to the competency as you engaged in various engineering activities and/or encountered engineering problems in your career. ¶
+Evidence: that: need: to: be: demonstrated: are marranges: of: your: work: experiences: and proficiencies which has contributed to the competency as you engaged in various engineering activities: and/or encountered: engineering-problems in-your career. ¶

-The given examples of activities and competent set. listed in the template which follows, are example and that demonstrate the specific appetency.
-They provide guidance to help any those appropriate for the particular Comp
+The given examples of activities that demonstrate the specific appetency.
+They provide guidance to help any those appropriate for the particular Comp.

-They are included as examples only, since the most appropriate activities wary with each individual at the list is not exhaustive and other types of activities might be viid.
+They are in ced as examples only, since the most appropriate activities vary with eac individual are.
+The list is not exhaustive and other types of activities might a did. ¶

-Northere is no necessity to refer to all of your activities for evidence in a carea of contended.
-If you have had many roles, select those which are most relevant to best wrate the Competency-Element. --Examples from two or several projects or task could utally be appropriate, being very specific in the descriptions of each.
+Nor exp, there is no necessity to refer to all of your activities for evidence in a great of etence.
+If you have had many roles, select those which are most relevant of best trate the Competency Element.
+Examples from two or several projects or task a pull yield be appropriate, being very specific in the descriptions of each.

-The objective is to convince the interviewers such that, before you walk into the interviewers already think you are indeed "PE-material" and all they have to do is confirm your competence.
+The objective is to convince the interviewers such that, before you walk into the interviewers such that, before you walk into the interviewers already think you are indeed "PE-material" and all they have to do is confirm your competence.

-How-should-you-do-the-write-up?-¶
+How-should-you-do-the-write-up? ¶

-You need to do the write-up in this template carefully and concisely, highlighting your key role and responsibilities (not merely a job description) and achievements as evidence for each Competency Element. ¶
+You need to do the write-up in this template carefully and concisely, highlighting your key-roleand-responsibilities (not-merely-a-job-description) and achievements as evidence for each-Competency-Element. ¶